hoodwolf/Infraelly/Docs/ReadMe.txt

 enemies to defeat; and land to conquer.

-Atop its typical RPG elements, Infraelly will also have areas for players to relax and chat to one another, and play non-competitive mini-games.
+Atop its typical RPG elements, Infraelly will also have areas for players to relax and chat with one another, and play non-competitive mini-games.

 ==========